 Do not let your neediness hinder your partner’s growth.
 Know that giving your partner space will better your relationship.
 In the process of giving them what they need, you’re just making sure you two can sustain the relationship better.

 5. It is okay to take a break

 Often, people put a pause on the relationships and take a break.
-Much like Rachel and Ross (their break ended terribly) what does ‘taking a break’ mean in a relationship?
+Taking a break is different from giving space in a relationship.
+Just make sure your break doesn’t end as Rachel and Ross’s did.
+Discuss with each other what “taking a break” means in a relationship.
 Are you allowed to see other people while on the break?
-There should be some mutually agreed ground rules that are to be followed.
+There should be some mutually agreed upon ground rules that are to be followed.

 Just like space in a relationship, taking a break can end up being good for it too.
 Even if you decide to take a break in order to fix the issues you currently have, there’s a good chance you’ll come back with a better mindset.

 Related Reading: Why Is Space So Crucial In A Relationship?

 All in all, space in a relationship is needed when you and your partner get into petty arguments all the time.
 Instead of calling the whole relationship off, taking a break, or needing some time off is a good way to nurture the relationship.
 Need of a break in a relationship, need of some space in relationships is an undervalued aspect, but if followed well, can result in the building of a healthy relationship.

 The amount of space that’s normal in a relationship differs from one dynamic to the other.
 Discuss with your partner how much space you’d like and are comfortable giving them.
 If their idea of space is a week away from you and your idea of it watching a movie alone, there are bound to be problems.
 Find the sweet spot and work towards improving communication.